Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-HSL is a color representation system based on three parameters: hue (Hue), saturation (Saturation) and lightness (Lightness).
+HSL is a color representation system based on three parameters: hue (Hue), saturation (Saturation), and lightness (Lightness).
 Each of these parameters defines different aspects of color:

-Number of possible HSL colors
+Number of Possible HSL Colors

-The shade can have 360 different values (from 0 to 359).
-Saturation and lightness can have 101 different values (from 0 to 100).
-Total number of possible colors: 360×101×101=3,656,400.
+Hue can have 360 different values (from 0 to 359).
+Saturation and lightness can each have 101 different values (from 0 to 100).
+The total number of possible colors: 360×101×101=3,656,400.

-So it's less than RGB and HEX.
+So this is less than in RGB and HEX.

-HSL transparency
+HSL Transparency

 This post doesn't have any additions from the author yet.